-The PDP-11 console (ours is shown above in a black-and-white photo by Ben Beecher) had switches and lights.
+The PDP-11 console (ours is shown at left in a black-and-white photo by Ben Beecher) had switches and lights.
 The lights show the address and contents (bits) of a selected location.
 When the CPU had nothing else to do (increasingly uncommon as the system became more popular) it played a "movie" on the light bank.
 Each operating system (RSTS/E, RT-11, RSX-11, etc) had its own movie -- groups of four lights moving left to right, right to left, or in a circle between the two light banks.
 The Massachusetts General Hospital Multi-User Multi-Processing Operating System (MUMPS) had the lights throbbing in and out from the center like a bad case of mumps.
 This was the sort of thing that gave the DEC world an aura of "fun", compared to the "serious" IBM world ("this page intentionally left blank").
 At right, another shot illustrating the cheerful color scheme.

 Here are a few more photos taken (by me, circa 1976) in Columbia's PDP-11 room.
 Click on a photo to enlarge it.